Witiko/doctoral-thesis/main.md

 In my work, I aimed to answer three research questions:

-1. Can semantic matching techniques based on token embeddings improve accuracy of math information retrieval?
+1. Can semantic matching techniques that use token embeddings improve the accuracy of math information retrieval?

-2. Can semantic matching techniques based on token embeddings be practically fast for math information retrieval?
+2. Can semantic matching techniques based on token embeddings be reasonably fast for math information retrieval?

-3. Can learning-to-rank techniques consistently improve accuracy compared to the individual math information retrieval systems?
+3. Can learning-to-rank techniques consistently improve accuracy compared to individual math information retrieval systems?

-← I will now summarize the results of my research with respect to my research questions and offer directions for future work:
+← Below, I summarize the results of my research with respect to my research questions and offer directions for future work:

 1. I have shown that semantic matching techniques based on token embeddings